 NLC’s Brooks Rainwater examines federalism in the context of innovation and explains why the Small Business Administration is of critical importance to cities.

 In the first installment of this series, we looked at the basics of federalism and why it matters to cities.
 Part two focused on how affordable housing assistance has changed with the interpretation of federalism, and what that means for cities today, while part three examined federalism in the context of the American educational system.
+Today we’ll look at how local-federal partnerships support innovation and entrepreneurship.

 Cities are laboratories for innovation.
 It’s no secret that it is in cities where local leaders are continuously seeking out innovative solutions for tough problems.
 We have seen this exhibited particularly well in the small business and startup space.
 Local leaders are accelerating the unique ideas that make all cities thrive through the development of innovation districts, business incubators and shared working spaces.